survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
 Otherwise, the result won't be what you might expect.

-## SourceMapDevToolPlugin
+## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

-If you want more control over source map generation, it is possible to use the `SourceMapDevToolPlugin` instead.
-This way you can generate source maps only for the portions of the code you want while having strict control over the result.
-In case you use the plugin, you can skip `devtool` option altogether.
+If you want more control over source map generation, it is possible to use the `SourceMapDevToolPlugin` or `EvalSourceMapDevToolPlugin` instead.
+Latter is a more limited alternative, and as stated by its name, it is useful for generating `eval` based source maps.

+Using `SourceMapDevToolPlugin` you can generate source maps only for the portions of the code you want while having strict control over the result.
+Using these plugins allows you to skip the `devtool` option altogether.

-You could model a configuration part for the plugin like this (adapted from [the official documentation](https://webpack.github.io/docs/list-of-plugins.html#sourcemapdevtoolplugin)):
+You could model a configuration part using `SourceMapDevToolPlugin` like this (adapted from [the official documentation](https://webpack.github.io/docs/list-of-plugins.html#sourcemapdevtoolplugin)):

 ```javascript
 exports.generateSourceMaps = function(options) {